Key Takeaways

 | Inconsistent tone across a draft | Revise in a separate pass | AI maintains consistent tone as you speak |

 If you've ever tried voice dictation and spent more time fixing the transcript than you would've just typing it — you know exactly what “double work” feels like.
-You speak, the app spits out something vaguely resembling what you said but full of weird run-ons and missing punctuation, and then you fix all of it.
+Therefore, You speak, the app spits out something vaguely resembling what you said but full of weird run-ons and missing punctuation, and then you fix all of it.
 At that point, what was the point?

 That's the exact problem AI grammar fix solves.
 It's not just speech recognition anymore — it's voice to text with grammar correction that gives you clean, ready-to-send text the first time around.
 No second pass.
 No rewriting.